robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 Listener interface versions
 ---------------------------

-There are two supported listener interface versions.
-A listener must have an attribute `ROBOT_LISTENER_API_VERSION` with value 2 or 3, either as a string or as an integer, depending on which API version it uses.
+There are two supported listener interface versions with version numbers 2 and 3.
+A listener can specify which version to use by having a `ROBOT_LISTENER_API_VERSION` attribute with value 2 or 3, respectively.
+Starting from Robot Framework 7.0, the listener version 3 is used by default if the version is not specified.

 The main difference between listener versions 2 and 3 is that the former only gets information about the execution but cannot directly affect it.
 The latter